 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, Research and Development expenses and the valuation of equity-based awards.
+Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, accrued research and development expenses and the valuation of stock-based compensation awards.
 The Company bases its estimates on historical experience, known trends and other market-specific or relevant factors that it believes to be reasonable under the circumstances.
 Actual results may differ from those estimates.
 On an ongoing basis, management evaluates its estimates, and adjusts those estimates and assumptions when facts or circumstances change.
 Changes in estimates are recorded in the period in which they become known.